ahmetybesiroglu/SBC-option-valuation/README.md

-# Stock-Based Compensation Option Valuation Tool
+# Stock-Based Compensation Valuation Tool

 ## Overview

 The Stock-Based Compensation Valuation Tool is designed to help companies issuing stock options to employees determine the fair value of these options for accounting purposes and financial reporting.
-This script uses the Black-Scholes model to calculate the value of stock options, leveraging historical volatility data of public comps and treasury yields fetched from Yahoo Finance.
+This script uses the Black-Scholes model to calculate the value of stock options, leveraging historical volatility data and current treasury yields fetched from Yahoo Finance.

 ## Features